-The fishing fleet is composed 53 vessels divided into offshore fisheries (44 vessels by 25-31 m size class) and coastal fisheries (nine vessels by 15-25 m size class).
-In subdivision 26 the small vessel fleet MRTK targets sprat and herring while the demersal trawl fleet (<27 m), targets cod and flounder.
+The fishing fleet is composed of 53 vessels divided into 44 offshore vessels (25-31 m) and nine coastal vessels (15-25 m).
+In subdivision 26 the small vessel fleet MRTK targets sprat and herring while the demersal trawl fleet (< 27 m) targets cod and flounder.
 The gillnet fleet targets cod with flounder as bycatch.
 A poundnet fishery targeting herring occurs in the Vistula Lagoon.
 In the eastern part of the Gulf of Finland fisheries targeting cod, flounder, turbot, and salmon occur around the entire Russian coastline.